rsmets/personal-site/src/content/blog/mcp.md

 2. **Simplifying integration** - Developers can write an MCP server that any MCP client can leverage
 3. **Providing a consistent approach for RAG systems** - Via the sampling primitive and structured data a formal way of handling Retrieval Augmented Generation is defined

-As someone who's leverage modern agentic development frameworks, i.e. [Eliza](https://github.com/ai16z/eliza) and AWS Bedrock to name a couple, the way that context enrichment took place was always a bit bespoke.
+As someone who has leveraged modern agentic development frameworks, i.e. [Eliza](https://github.com/ai16z/eliza) and AWS Bedrock to name a couple, the way that context enrichment took place was always a bit bespoke.
 Now MCP standardizes this process through a simple protocol with a handful of primitives: resources, tools, prompts, and sampling. _And a handful more on the way: inputs, outputs, and more._

 ### Adoption Across the Industry